-Remember, you edge past your starting point.
-You don't race.
-This means you have to be careful about the number of calories you add.
-You also have to be careful about how you add more calories.
-You have to be especially careful about RED foods.
+Take it step by step.
+You and your daughter have to be careful about the number of calories you add.
+You also have to be careful about how you add the calories.
+You have to be careful about RED foods.
 You don't want to fall into unhealthy habits again.
 You've worked hard to get where you're at.
-Here are some healthy ways to add calories:
+Here are some healthy ways to add more calories: